The neurophysiology of ESSENCE

 Ongoing projects

-We are also interested in Interpersonal motor and autonomic synchrony in ESSENCE, and will investigate the base of difficulties in social interactions and communications, which are pervasive within ESSENCE, and test the hypothesis that they may be related to difficulties in synchronization and mimicry, both at the motor level (facial mimicry, body posture mimicry, eye gaze synchrony, eye contact) as well as the autonomic level (pupil mimicry, changes in stress levels, heart rate synchronization).
-In addition, research on the underlying electrophysiological bases to ESSENCE symptoms is ongoing.
+We are interested in Interpersonal motor and autonomic synchrony in ESSENCE, and are investigating the base of difficulties in social interactions and communications, which are pervasive within ESSENCE.
+We are using a new system developed by Max Thorsson that allows to record the gaze of two interlocutors facing each other without any distracting element such as eye-tracking glasses, for example (Thorsson et al., 2024) (Thorsson et al., 2023a).
+Max Thorsson also developed a new tablet-based motor test that we are applying for different neurodevelopmental conditions (Thorsson et al., 2023b) We are interested in measuring synchronization and mimicry, both at the motor level (facial mimicry, body posture mimicry, eye gaze synchrony, eye contact) as well as the autonomic level (pupil mimicry, changes in stress levels, heart rate synchronization).

 References